 Past participants represented organizations including Asian American Arts Alliance, Brooklyn Academy of Music, Casita Maria Center for Arts and Education, Downtown Community Television Center, Dance for PD® Mark Morris Dance Group, Gibney, Flux Factory, Jack, Museum of Chinese in America, New Jersey Symphony Orchestra, MoMA PS1, Roulette, Roxbury Arts Group, Staten Island Museum, The Juilliard School, The Public Theater, and Urban Glass, among many others.

 In 2020, we launched the Incubator for Executive Leaders of Color, an outgrowth of the Emerging Leaders program.
 The incubator provides free leadership training and community support to selected participants for six months.
-The current iteration serves New York City-based arts administrators and is being held from April-October 2021; the program will run again in 2022.
-The incubator will also be offered to arts and cultural workers in the Tri-State region (CT, NJ, and NY) in 2022.
+Now in its second year, the program is currently serving New York City-based arts administrators through October 2022.

 NYFA fosters the professional development of leaders of color and aims to encourage both the sustainability and success of their organizations and the equitability and diversity of the arts industry through programs like the Incubator for Executive Leaders of Color.
 NYFA believes that investments in cultural infrastructure build stronger links and shared knowledge between artists and arts administrators, which benefits the entire field.